 Sheer Indulgence at the 3800 Ocean Restaurant

-Why We Went: My husband, Eddie, and I were hosted by the Palm Beach Marriott Singer Island for an overnight and dinner.
+My husband, Eddie, and I were hosted by the Palm Beach Marriott Singer Island for an overnight and dinner.
 We dined at their premier location, 3800 Ocean Restaurant, on a lovely outdoor patio.

-Noteworthy: The Jumbo Shrimp Garganelli was incredibly rich and heavy from the parmesan cream sauce but did I stop: no way!
+We dined at 3800 Restaurant just in time to try their new summer menu as it was rolled out only the day before.
+Their Jumbo Shrimp Garganelli was incredibly rich and heavy from the parmesan cream sauce but did I stop: no way!
 The shrimp and pasta were paired with peas and crisp proscuitto, a great combination.
 I only indulge in this sort of dish occasionally and this one was well worth the splurge.
 The shrimp pasta meal was so huge that I brought 3/4 of it to the room (we had a refrigerator) and ended up eating the remaining portion on three occasions; it was that big and the taste was as good reheated as it was the night that I ordered it.

-Best Part of the Meal: Though I did not try it, Eddie raved about the richness and creativity of the 3800 Ocean Restaurant’s dessert that we took to enjoy in the room.
+Though I did not try it, Eddie raved about the richness and creativity of the 3800 Ocean Restaurant’s dessert that we took to enjoy in the room.
 He is a chocoholic and the cookie dough brownie, served with a side of brown sugar mousse, pleased him tremendously.
 The presentation was divine.